 Other special holidays such as Valentine’s Day

 Planning your trip by season

-Summer is easily the busiest time of year, bringing locals to seaside towns as well as international travellers to our shores.
-We advise you book your summer escape as early as possible – by this we mean arranging next year’s December holiday as you’re checking out of this year’s accommodation.
+Summer is easily the busiest time of year, bringing locals to seaside towns as well as international travelers to our shores.
+We advise you to book your summer escape as early as possible – by this, we mean arranging next year’s December holiday as you’re checking out of this year’s accommodation.
 Nope, we’re not exaggerating.
-The reality is that the best places get snapped up earlier and earlier each year, leaving many disappointed travellers unable to enjoy the coastal festive season they hoped for.
-So to avoid disappointment and the unnecessary stress of last minute scrambling, get yourself booked in somewhere sooner rather than later.
+The reality is that the best places get snapped up earlier and earlier each year, leaving many disappointed travelers unable to enjoy the coastal festive season they hoped for.
+So to avoid disappointment and the unnecessary stress of last-minute scrambling, get yourself booked in somewhere sooner rather than later.

 When to book?: Up to a year in advance (latest by the end of February – so 10 months beforehand).

 Winter is a lot quieter in terms of visitors, but this is what makes SA the perfect spot for your winter getaway.
 Not only that, but rates are often 50% less than in peak season.
 We’re talking…

 KwaZulu-Natal: with its tropical and warm climate all year round, it provides the ideal escape from the cold.

 Karoo: days are sunny and mild, and whilst the nights can get very chilly, the faux summer days definitely make up for it.

 When to book?: Roughly six months in advance, but there’s a lot more flexibility than in summer and you can often find plenty of last-minute winter specials.